-As of grant date the fair value of each sponsor share is \$8.44.
-The difference between the total consideration received by the Company for the sponsor shares and their fair value at the Offering date is \$52,744,375.
-This will be pro-rated over the period to the Business Combination Deadline and recognised in equity as a share based payment reserve with the associated expense of \$2,215,745 reflected in the statement of comprehensive income as a share based payment expense.
+As of grant date the fair value of each sponsor share was \$8.44.
+The difference between the total consideration received by the Company for the sponsor shares and their fair value at the Offering date was \$52,744,375.
+This will be pro-rated over the period to the Business Combination Deadline and recognised in equity as a share based payment reserve.
+The associated expense for the Reporting Period amounts to \$17,436,953 which is reflected in the statement of comprehensive income as a share based payment expense.